Ghost (Marvel Comics)

-Ghost is a fictional character appearing in American comic books published by Marvel Comics.
+Ghost is a character appearing in American comic books published by Marvel Comics.
 Created by David Michelinie and Bob Layton, the character first appeared in Iron Man #219 (June 1987).
 Ghost is a genius inventor and hacker who wears a battle suit that allows him to become invisible and intangible.
 Although he started out as an adversary of the superhero Iron Man, Ghost has also been depicted as an antihero and member of the Thunderbolts.

 The character has been substantially adapted from the comics into various forms of media, including animated television series and video games.
-Hannah John-Kamen portrays a female adaptation of Ghost named Ava Starr in the Marvel Cinematic Universe film Ant-Man and the Wasp (2018), whose powers instead stem from a failed attempt to replicate Hank Pym's quantum technology.
-John-Kamen will reprise the role in the upcoming film Thunderbolts (2024).
+Hannah John-Kamen portrays a gender flipped version of the character named Ava Starr in the Marvel Cinematic Universe (MCU) films Ant-Man and the Wasp (2018) and Thunderbolts* (2025).
+A reimagined version of the MCU Ghost made her comic debut in 2025.

 Publication history

 Created by David Michelinie and Bob Layton, the character first appeared in Iron Man #219 (June 1987).
 Originally a supervillain to Iron Man, Ghost has since become an anti-hero figure after becoming a member of the Thunderbolts during the events of "Dark Reign" and "Heroic Age".